dieterds/bytubed_chrome/Readme.md

 To install BYTubeD Express, please use the crx from this Page [Releases](https://github.com/dieterds/bytubed_chrome/releases) and install to chrome".

+Note!
+As this extension is not in the chrome store yet, download the sourcecode from this Page [Releases](https://github.com/dieterds/bytubed_chrome/releases) and unzip.
+Switch to developer mode and load the extension from the directory.

 ###  How to invoke BYTubeD Express?

 Once BYTubeD is installed, it can be invoked by clicking on the BYTubeD Express icon in the